The Yahel Foundation

 > Research funds at the Weizman Institute of Science in Rehovot and at the Tel Aviv and Haifa Universities

 Through the Late Leon Recanati Scholarship Fund, the Yahel Foundation offers students of Ethiopian descent, as well as students from a low socio-economic background, an opportunity for a higher education, while also assisting students with special needs.
-The Foundation offers approximately 300 scholarships annually, with the cooperation of the Rashi Foundation and the ISEF Foundation.
-Each year, the Yahel Foundation also awards a scholarship to a former IDF fighter in cooperation with Impact and the Serviceman's Welfare Association.
+The Foundation offers scholarships annually, with the cooperation of the ISEF Foundation.

 (Tapuah - The Israeli Society for the Advancement of the Information Age)

-Main activities: Employment training, technology youth movement (Net@ program), operating Community Knowledge Centers, professional development for teachers, welfare programs for youth at risk, technology courses.
+Main activities: Employment training, technology youth movement (Net@ program), operating Community Knowledge Centers, professional development for teachers, advanced programming courses and advance entrepreneurship skills for youth at risk and elderly.

 MadaTech, Israel's National Museum of Science, Technology and Space, Daniel & Mathilde Recanati center is located in Haifa-The historical building of the Technion and hosts over 300,000 visitors annually that are exposed to a variety of activities.